suipingooi/jkdev/README.md

 ## Testing

-A demo link [https://whoami.jyskam.sg](https://suipingooi.github.io/jkdev/) was sent to JK's grandparents and extended family for testing outside of Singapore.
+The demo link [https://whoami.jyskam.sg](https://suipingooi.github.io/jkdev/) was sent to JK's grandparents and extended family for testing outside of Singapore.
 This was done for the following reasons:
 1. JK's grandparents have not visited since the Covid19 lockdown and this demo site allows for them to catch up on his development in the past year.
 2. They are also aged with limited IT experience which allows a guage on intuitive UI/UX ability whilst on a variety of devices (ipad, iphone, samsung mobile and huawei mobile)
 3. Their location in Malaysia with possibly slower internet connection also allows a check on media capability.

-Some of the feedback received:
-    1. "maybe coder link should link to a page of its own with a I AM...
-A CODER instead of to a section to the first link under Olympian.
-Just a suggestion so it keeps it consistent across Olympian, Spartan, Coder and Musician"
-    2. "I didn't reach any dead links"
-As they are not the actual target audience with knowledge of developmental domains, the above feedback was not acted upon.
+Suggestions were taken into account and amendments made.

+[W3C Validator](https://validator.w3.org/) testing was done for all html files.
+All errors corrected and suggestion for language included.

+[Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/) testing was done for css file.
+No error was found.

 ## Deployment